Our Approach

 What we do

-To address these challenges, Impact Toolbox provides a platform for social entrepreneurship training and support for social enterprise development.
+Impact Toolbox provides a platform for social entrepreneurship training and support for social enterprise development.
 Regardless of your background and location, you can gain the knowledge, acquire skills, and access tools needed to develop and manage revenue-generating social purpose organizations.
 These organizations have the potential to create employment opportunities and address critical socioeconomic issues in their communities.

 How we do it